diegothered/tictactoe/README.md

 # INSERT PROJECT TITLE

-## Created by PARTNER NAME and Lara Bjork on DATE
+## Created by PARTNER NAME and Diego Rojas on DATE

 ### Project Description
-This project was completed as part of the Epidocus in-class curriculum.
+This project was completed as part of the Epicodus in-class curriculum.
 The task description was as follows:

 As stated in the prompt from Epicodus, the project objectives are to: